sidekiq/sidekiq/Pro-2.0-Upgrade.md

 Sidekiq::Client.reliable_push!
 ```

+The new reliable scheduler uses Lua inside Redis so enqueuing scheduled
+jobs is atomic.
+Benchmarks also show it 50x faster when enqueuing
+lots of jobs.  **One caveat**: client-side middleware is not executed
+for each job when enqueued with the reliable scheduler.
+No Sidekiq or
+Sidekiq Pro functionality is affected by this change but some 3rd party
+plugins might be.

 ## Other Changes

-* You must require `sidekiq/notifications` if you want to use the
+* You must require `sidekiq/pro/notifications` if you want to use the
   existing notification schemes.
 I don't recommend using them as the
   newer-style `Sidekiq::Batch#on` method is simpler and more flexible.
 * Several classes have been renamed.
 Generally these classes are ones